 In first-time mothers, dropping usually occurs 2 to 4 weeks before delivery, but it can happen earlier.
 In women who have already had children, the baby may not drop until labor begins.
 You may or may not notice a change in the shape of your abdomen after dropping.

 Why do I feel my baby moving in my pelvic area?

 Because the upper uterine wall is still growing, your baby might wiggle around in the lower pelvic area and eventually make his or her way up.
 Keep in mind that your baby still has a lot of wiggle room, and the location of the kicking is likely to change within days if not hours.

 Even though your baby’s movements have changed as they’ve grown bigger, they should still be very active.
 You may notice a small decrease in activity right before giving birth, but your baby should never stop moving.
 If you’re worried about your kick counts, give your doctor a call.

-What are the signs of going into Labour?
+What are the signs right before labor?

 - Learning the signs of labor before your due date can help you feel ready for your baby’s birth.